rancher/rancher-docs/docs/pages-for-subheaders/istio.md

 ## Upgrading Istio in an Air-Gapped Environment

-In Rancher v2.6.x and up, Istio may be upgraded in an air-gapped environment.

 The Istio pod security policy is now enabled by default.
 A new value, `installer.releaseMirror.enabled`, has been added to the rancher-istio chart to enable and disable the server that supports air-gapped upgrades.
 Note that `installer.releaseMirror.enabled` is set to `false` by default.
 You can set this value as needed when you install or upgrade.
 Follow the steps below:

-1. Provision an air-gapped Rancher 2.6.x instance and an air-gapped custom cluster in the Rancher UI.
+1. Provision an air-gapped Rancher instance and an air-gapped custom cluster in the Rancher UI.
 2. Install Monitoring in the cluster: **Cluster Explorer -> Apps & Marketplace -> Charts -> Monitoring**.
 3. Pull all required images for Istio into the private registry you will use in the air-gapped environment.
 4. Install Istio in the cluster: **Cluster Explorer -> Apps & Marketplace -> Charts -> Istio**.